Business

 5- Shopify

-Online businesses can easily integrate Shopify’s payment platform into their own websites for seamless online payments.
+Online businesses can seamlessly integrate Shopify’s payment platform into existing websites for smooth transaction processing.

-Shopify also offers several POS systems and smartphone accessories for taking payments in person.
+Shopify additionally provides multiple POS systems and smartphone accessories for in-person payment acceptance.

 Fees: Depending on your business needs, Shopify offers several tiers of plans.
 The most basic is their Basic Shopify which costs $29 per month.
 Transactions are then 2.9% + 30¢ per online transaction and 2.7% + 0¢ per in-person purchase.